 Our Compliance department is responsible for ensuring continued compliance with applicable laws and regulations that may adversely affect our operations.
-As of the date of this Prospectus, we have secured, applied for, or are in the process of renewing all material permits and licenses required to conduct our business, as confirmed by [Law Office to be Identified] in its legal opinion dated [Date].
+As of the date of this Prospectus, we have secured, applied for, or are in the process of renewing all material permits and licenses required to conduct our business, as confirmed by Adarlo Caoile & Associates in its legal opinion dated March 18, 2022.